The Middle Way in relation to...

 Volume 2: The Integration of Desire

 Conflicts of desire are central to our experience, and integrating them one of the most important elements of objectivity.
 This book brings together strands from Buddhism, Philosophy, Psychology and Politics to find a common pattern in the practical ways we can integrate desires.
+In one part of the book, the author talks about the gambling desire, and how players want to experience the thrills and the entertaining atmosphere on the gambling scene.
+Now, there are many ways where players can play casino games, without becoming addicted to them.
+Using bonus promotions such as $300 welcome bonus is a great way to do that.
+Many factors cause addiction, but you will never have gambling problems, only if you learn how to control your desire and gamble reasonably.

 To follow: Volume 3: The Integration of Meaning; Volume 4: The Integration of Belief; Volume 5: Middle Way Philosophy in Practice